ZEKOTCH/ZIP-RAR_cracker/README.md

 ========================================
 -For Rar Files download a good library at https://pypi.python.org/pypi/rarfile/ cause not included in python

--For Rar FILE on WINDOWS
+-For Rar files on Windows
 Set to full path of unrar.exe if it is not in PATH or include library (might be included in updates)